flowpoint/vim_plugins/readme.md

 start vim with the local plugin (avoids installing)

 ```
-nvim -u ./vimrc2
+nvim -u ./dev_vimrc
 ```

+### usage

+get line completions with "ctrl-x ctrl-u"

+choose completion with ctrx-n ctrx-p and enter

+you can use `:pc` to close the preview window

+### notes:

 the plugin itself sets the completefunc on vim start (bufenter)

 you might need to run:

-UpdateRemotePlugins to update the plugin
+`UpdateRemotePlugins` to update the plugin

-tips: you can use :pc to close the preview window
+the completion is atm activated for .py files, see the autocmd pattern for bufenter